laurentperrinet/laurentperrinet.github.io/content/publication/ladret-24-sparse/index.md

+---
----abstract: 'Both biological and artificial neural networks inherently balance their performance with their operational cost, which balances their computational abilities.
+abstract: 'Both biological and artificial neural networks inherently balance their performance with their operational cost, which balances their computational abilities.
   Typically, an efficient neuromorphic neural network is one that learns representations that reduce the redundancies and dimensionality of its input.
 This is for instance